 Participants can park in the parking lot off of Lakeview Drive (south of Sunnyside Road).
 Please contact Tom Schultz for more information at (920) 960-1796.

 Saturday, October 7 | 8-10 AM or 10 AM-12 PM

 Explore Mitchell Glen for the first time or revisit this popular Green Lake Conservancy Partnership Property with the Green Team!
 Local biologist and educator, Tom Eddy, will lead participants down to the glen that features 12.2 acres of maple-basswood climax forest, unique geological formations, outstanding biodiversity and spring-fed waters flowing into Green Lake.
 This tour includes walking steep, descending steps into the ravine.

 Space is very limited and reservations are required by calling the Green Lake Sanitary District at (920) 295-4488.
 Please call if you need to cancel to make room for others to attend.
-The spring tour on May 6th is currently full, contact the Green Lake Sanitary District to reserve your spot for the fall tour.
+Contact the Green Lake Sanitary District to reserve your spot.

 Saturday, May 13, 8-11 AM